Report: NFL looking into how Seahawks handled Richard Sherman injury

 “I don’t even remember what game it was, it was somewhere in the middle … I don’t know,” Carroll said.
 “He was fine about it.
 He didn’t miss anything.
 The same with (quarterback) Russell (Wilson), he was fine about it.
 I don’t know how they do that, but they did.”

-Asked a follow-up about why Sherman was not listed on the injury report, Carroll said “I don’t know.
+Asked a follow-up question about why Sherman was not listed on the injury report, Carroll said, “I don’t know.
 I’m feeling like I screwed that up with not telling you that because that happened, but he was OK.
 So I don’t know.
 He never missed anything, which is probably why.”

 The NFL requires teams to reveal injuries in large part due to concerns about gambling and in an effort to be as transparent as possible to the public about which players will be available to play.

-The NFL injury report policy states that the “the (daily) Practice Report is expected to provide clubs and the public an accurate description of a player’s injury status and his level of participation during the practice week.
+The NFL injury report policy states that “the (daily) Practice Report is expected to provide clubs and the public an accurate description of a player’s injury status and his level of participation during the practice week.
 All players who have significant or noteworthy injuries must be listed on the Practice Report, even if the player takes all the reps in practice, and even if the team is certain that he will play in the upcoming game.
 This is especially true of key players and those players whose injuries have been covered extensively by the media.’’

 The policy further states that “when in doubt, it is best to include a player on the report’’ and that “should disputes arise with regard to compliance it will be incumbent upon the club’’ to show that it acted properly.